WS2500

-The WS2500 is a 20-ton 10x8 or 10x10 special heavy duty truck used by the People's Liberation Army of the People's Republic of China.
+The WS2500 is a 20-ton 10x10 special heavy-duty truck used by the People's Liberation Army of the People's Republic of China.
 It is one of the principal mobility platforms in mounting China's medium-range ballistic missiles and other conventional missile assets.

-It is a general purpose heavy duty truck/transported developed from the original WS2400 and is built by Wanshan Special Vehicle.
+It is a general-purpose heavy-duty truck/transported developed from the original WS2400 and is built by Wanshan Special Vehicle.